A bi-weekly roundup of the latest cybersecurity news and research.

 Microsoft brings Safe Links phishing protection feature to Teams

 Having said that, Microsoft seems to be badgering the bush for making our lives easier with their newest feature that facilitates organizations to protect their users from malicious phishing attacks.
-When a user clicks a URL in Teams, Safe Links service scans the URL to ensure that the link is safe with the latest intelligence from Microsoft Defender.
+At the point when a user clicks a URL in Teams, Safe Links administration checks the URL to guarantee that the connection is protected with the most recent insight from Microsoft Defender.

 Google releases privacy and performance updates in Chrome browser